EndPointCorp/end-point-blog/2020/09/17/an-introduction-to-automated-testing-for-web-applications-by-example-with-symfony.html.md

 "Act" is quite simply where we have our unit under test be executed.

 "Assert" is where we verify that the unit under test behaved correctly.
 That it met the test case's expectations.
-We normally do this by checking the outout of the method or some other side effect that its execution causes.
+We normally do this by checking the output of the method or some other side effect that its execution causes.

 > In the [Behavior Driven Development](https://en.wikipedia.org/wiki/Behavior-driven_development) world, "Given", "When" and "Then" are parallels for these.
 You may see that terminology used as well.
 The spirit is the same.